EddieBreeg/CSharpCoreExtensions/README.md

 Generates a sequence from 0 to limit (excluded)

-Returns: The sequence into a List object
+Returns: The sequence into a IEnumerable object

 ### *Range*
 ```csharp